seifEldeenAhmed/laravel-upayments-integration/README.md

 ### Configuration Options

 - `api_key`: Your Upayments API key.
-- `api_url`: The base URL for the Upayments API.
+- `api_base_url`: The base URL for the Upayments API.
 Use the sandbox URL for testing.
 - `logging_channel`: Specifies the logging channel to be used for logging requests and responses.
 Default is `'stack'`.
 - `logging_enabled`: Enables or disables logging.
 Set to `true` to enable logging or `false` to disable it.